 CORAL REEF FISH ECOSYSTEM PARAMETERS

-Regional Reef Fish Biomass
+Regional Reef Fish Biomass & Habitat Condition

 Description: ‘Reef fish biomass’ is mean biomass of reef fishes per unit area derived from visual survey data between 2010 and 2019.
+Hard Coral cover is mean cover derived from visual estimates by divers of sites where reef fish surveys occurred.

 Rationale: Reef fish biomass has been widely used as an indicator of relative ecosystem status and has repeatedly been shown to be sensitive to changes in fishing pressure, habitat quality, and oceanographic regime.
+Hard coral cover is an indicator of relative status of the organisms that build coral reef habitat, and has been shown to be sensitive to changes in oceanographic regime, and a range of direct and indirect anthropogenic impacts.
+Most fundamentally, cover of hard corals has been increasingly impacted by temperature stress as a result of global heating.

 Data Category: Fishery-independent